HorizenOfficial/evm-documentation/docs/horizen_eon/05-staking/03-how_to_stake_on_eon.md

 The following steps require some basic general knowledge; a web application for staking is under construction and will be made available soon.

 ## Forger Node instructions
-Please follow the instructions on this page to set up a forger node: [Forger node](https://github.com/HorizenOfficial/compose-evm-simplified?tab=readme-ov-file#running-a-forger-node)
+Please follow the instructions on [this page](https://github.com/HorizenOfficial/compose-evm-simplified?tab=readme-ov-file#running-a-forger-node) to set up a forger node.